ItaiShchorry/tensorflow-wavenet/README.md

-# A TensorFlow implementation of Neural Parametric Singing Synthesizer, based on ibab's implementation of DeepMind's WaveNet paper
-original paper: https://arxiv.org/abs/1704.03809
+This is a TensorFlow implementation of "Neural Parametric Singing Synthesizer", based on ibab's implementation of DeepMind's WaveNet paper. original paper: https://arxiv.org/abs/1704.03809

 ## Requirements